Fair Expectations for Graduate Students

 • I will discuss policies on authorship and attendance at professional meetings with my research advisor.
 I will work with my advisor to submit all relevant research results that are ready for publication in a timely manner prior to my graduation.

 • I acknowledge that it is primarily my responsibility to develop my career following the completion of my doctoral degree.
-I will seek guidance from my research advisor, career counseling services, thesis/dissertation committee, other mentors, and any other resources available for advice on career plans.
+I will develop an IDP and seek guidance from my research advisor, career counseling services, thesis/dissertation committee, other mentors, and any other resources available for advice on career plans.

 Commitments of Mentors

-• I will be committed to the mentoring of the graduate student during this early phase of their research career.
+• I will be committed to the life-long mentoring of the graduate student.
 I will be committed to the education and training of the graduate student as a future member of the scientific community.

 • I will be committed to the research project of the graduate student.
 I will help to plan and direct the graduate student’s project, set reasonable and attainable goals, and establish a timeline for completion of the project.
 I recognize the possibility of conflicts between the interests of externally funded research programs and those of the graduate student, and will not let these interfere with the student’s pursuit of his/her thesis/dissertation research.